AveryData/AveryData.github.io/_learning/linear_regression.md

 Categorical variables can be a bit trickier.
 Basically, if you have 3 categories, you'd going to split those categories into 2 binary dummy column.
 The two dummy groups will represent two, respective categories while the third category is represented by both dummy variables are off (0).

 Those two dummy variables will get coefficients and represent the change in the y, if those dummys are true, *from the base case*.
 You always have to compare it to the base case.

+## Ridge Regression
+Adding a penalty function to regression. $\lambda$ is a regularization term, the smaller the $\lambda$, the more complex the model.
+The larger $lambda$ means a larger weight on the penalty and hence simpler models.

+## Lasso Regression
+Encourage sparse coefficients through setting coefficients to zero.

 ## Linear Regression in R